 The Cotswolds Travel Guide

 The Cotswolds region epitomises English country quaintness.
-With names like Chipping Campden, Moreton-in-Marsh and Stow-on-the-Wold, the Cotswold towns and villages have a fairy-tale like air.
-With small bridges over shallow rivers, colourful gardens leading up to pretty stone cottages, all surrounded by rolling fields broken up by manicured hedges and dry-stone walls, it's hard not to feel the rural tranquillity.
-As one of England's most picturesque locales, visitors may well feel as though they've stepped into one of Constable's paintings.
+With names like Chipping Campden, Moreton-in-Marsh, and Stow-on-the-Wold, the Cotswold towns and villages have a fairytale like air.
+It's hard to ignore the rural tranquillity, with small bridges crossing shallow rivers, colourful gardens leading up to pretty stone cottages, and rolling fields broken up by manicured hedges and drystone walls.
+As one of England's most picturesque areas, visitors may well feel as though they've stepped into one of Constable's paintings.